kawu/earley-facile/README.md

 ### Format

-Here's an example of a simple CFG grammar:
+Here's an example of a toy CFG grammar:
 ```
 # GRAMMAR
 S  -> NP VP